 Below: Green Ash cut in the Fern Grove during the Winter of 2013/2014.
 Photo G D Bebeau.

 Planning for the boardwalk in the wetland was ongoing.
-A final planning meeting was held on Feb.
-13th and bidding documents are being prepared.
+A final planning meeting was held on February 13th and bidding documents were being prepared.
 One of the new ideas was to make the walking surface out of cut ash wood from the city parks.
 The wood would go through a heat treating process to make a durable surface.

 Colin Bartol brought in a sample of the backpack to be used by children in the Garden Junior Nature Detective Backpack program.
 Funding of $300 was provided for two sets of backpacks.
 Melissa Hansen introduced her replacement as Volunteer Coordinator - Lauren Husting, and Lauren was elected to the board.

 A date of August 3rd, Eloise Butler’s Birthday, was set for a fundraiser at the Wirth Pavilion for the Student Transportation Grant Program.
 This is same site where the previous fundraiser was held in 2012, but the facility is newly remodeled.
 A fundraiser for the boardwalk is in the planning stages.
 Anthony Waldera has arranged with the current owner for the use of the historic house at 2100 James Ave. in Minneapolis.
 The house was the home of Mendon and Clara Schutt.
 Clara was a friend of Eloise Butler and the Schutt’s daughter Elizabeth, created a family fund at the Minneapolis Foundation in 1999 and named the Friends as one of the beneficiaries. [details of the Schutt Family]